Eth2222/WPI_PrintLabManager/README.md

 This is an attempt to streamline the queuing system of the WPI 3d print lab.

-#Credentials Required
+# Credentials Required
 - create a file named 'tdposUserCredentials'

-- define a 'tdposUsername' and tdposPassword'
+- define a 'tdposUsername' and tdposPassword' as strings

  - for a future google sheets implementation: https://developers.google.com/sheets/api/quickstart/python

+follow the guide and put the created file in the root directory

-#Current Operation
+# Current Operation

 To use run the 'commandLineInterface' file.